nestjs/docs.nestjs.com/content/recipes/suites.md

 that all providers, services, and modules are registered and injected correctly.
 Testing the DI container configuration helps catch misconfigurations early and prevents issues that might only surface at runtime.

-#### Practical Implementation

-To ensure that the DI container is correctly configured, follow these best practices:

-1. **Integration Tests for IoC Container**:
-   Create integration tests that load the actual module configuration and verify that all providers are correctly registered and injected.
+To ensure that the IoC container is correctly configured, let's create an integration test that loads the actual module configuration and verify that all providers are correctly registered and injected:

 ```typescript
 import { Test, TestingModule } from '@nestjs/testing';